jgottzen/ya-tree.nvim/README.md

 Examples:

 - `YaTreeOpen size=20 focus tree=git position=top` Open the Git tree at the top with a heigh of 20, and focus it.
-- `YaTreeOpen` Open the last used tree or a filesystem tree, in the last used position and size, or the configured size.
+- `YaTreeOpen` Open the sidebar, in the last used position and size, or the configured size.
 - `YaTreeOpen tree=filesystem path=/path/to/directory` Open the filesystem tree and change the root directory to `/path/to/directory`.
 - `YaTreeOpen path=%` Open the current tree, or filesystem, and expand the tree to the path of the current buffer, if possible.
 If the path is not located in the current root directory, the root will change the directory containing the path.